Man ordered to pay support to wife indicted on bigamy charges

 "It was just a lot of deception that was not making sense to me," Athans said.
 "As a reasonable human being, she planned all this.
 I was a mark.
 She's lied and deceived all of us.
 She has lied and deceived other people.
 And she keeps winning.
 But the thing that worries us is she's hurting all of us.
 She's hurting you, she's hurting our family.
 What did we do to deserve that?"

-Athans' next court hearing is scheduled for tomorrow morning at 9 a.m. in Montgomery County family court.
+Athans' next court hearing is scheduled for 9 a.m.
+Tuesday in Montgomery County family court.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.